Stillpoint-Software/project.cookiecutter/README.md

 2. Go to the project folder
 3. At the command line: cookiecutter {Uri to github project.cookiecutter}
 4. Open the solution in VS, and run "docker-compose" in "Debug" mode
+5. if using oAuth, get the oauth information and enter in the information into "Manage User Secrets"

 **Cloning Usage**